 - Apply expert software development skills to a wide range of coding projects

-- Build ad-hoc technology tools for external partners
+- Create ad-hoc technology tools for external partners

-- Suggest, collect and synthesize requirements and build effective project roadmap
+- Suggest, collect and synthesize requirements and create effective product roadmap

-- BS or MS degree in Computer Science or a related quantitative field
+- BS or MS degree in Computer Science or a related field

-- Experience with front-end web development technologies (familiarity with Django is a plus)
+- Experience with web development technologies (familiarity with Django and React is a plus)